Mygod/VPNHotspot/README.md

 * Upstream network interface: Main upstream used to reroute traffic.
 Leave blank for auto detect system VPN.
   Put `none` (or other similarly invalid entries) to suppress tethering VPN.
   Put your interface name for tethering WireGuard.
+* Fallback upstream:
+  Fallback upstream is used when some VPN leave certain routes fallback to default network interface.
+  Leave blank for auto detect.
+  Put `none` (or other similarly invalid entries) to forbid falling back.
+  Put other interface name if you feel like it.
 * IP Masquerade Mode:
   - None:
     Nothing will be done to remap address/port from downstream.